larean/obsinfo/information_files.rst

 AND sets the corresponding ``equipment:serial_number`` field.
 If a ``config`` has no corresponding ``config_deinition``, an error is returned, but there is no error if a ``serial_number`` has no corresponding ``serial_number_definition``.
-``serial_number definition``s, ``config_definition``s, and direct specification
-of fields to change use the same structure as the object that they are modifying, but specify only the parts of objects that are to be changed.
+``serial_number definition`` objects, ``config_definition`` objects and direct specification of fields to change use the same structure as the object that they modify, but specify only the parts that are to be changed.
 For example, if a Datalogger was specified in the file "`LC2000.datalogger.yaml`" as (note: this is a simplifed datalogger object which would not validate)::